 By 2008, the Institute for Safe Medical Practices (ISMP) determined that more patients lodge serious complaints about varenicline than any other drug on the market, and on June 4, 2009, the FDA began retesting varenicline for other side-effects such as skin conditions, heart problems, diabetes, seizures, visual impairment, and accidental injuries.
 According to an LA Times article, the ISMP also discovered that varenicline caused two dozen car accidents, and the Washington Times ran an article about how the Department of Veteran Affairs had tested varenicline on former soldiers without informing them of the side effects; one suffered a psychotic breakdown.
 The government became so concerned about Chantix that, fearing accidents, the Federal Aviation Administration banned its use by pilots.
 Subsequent ISMP reports tell the same story: record numbers of adverse reports and tragic suicides.

 Because of the seriousness of these side effects, 2,700 Chantix users sued Pfizer for compensation.
-According to an article on Thompson Reuters, Pfizer’s recent annual filing with U.S. Securities and Exchange Commission disclosed that it had settled 80 percent of the Chantix lawsuits it faced for more than $273 million.
+According to a Thompson Reuters article, Pfizer’s recent annual filing with U.S. Securities and Exchange Commission disclosed that it had settled 80 percent of the Chantix lawsuits it faced for more than $273 million.
 It also set aside another $15 million for the remaining cases.
 Before the filing became public, Pfizer had just announced settlements in two cases that were slated to proceed as bellwethers for other plaintiffs.
-Discovery has not yet begun on many of the remaining cases.

 RLG’s Lawyers Will Make Things Easier

 The process of demanding compensation for the harm you’ve suffered can be complicated, even if it doesn’t seem fair that you should have to go through even more trouble to be made whole again.
-The lawyers at the Rottenstein Law Group believe that obtaining legal satisfaction from those who harmed you shouldn’t require more hardship.
+The lawyers of the Rottenstein Law Group believe that obtaining legal satisfaction from those who harmed you shouldn’t require more hardship.
 That’s why we do everything we can to streamline the process, and we will file a Chantix lawsuit on your behalf if necessary.
-RLG will also keep you up to date on any Chantix class action lawsuits, FDA Chantix warnings, and Chantix FDA recall announcements.

 If you have taken Chantix and believe it harmed you, contact RLG today.